The clamorous noonday crowd washes cacophonies of noise across the Lexington Market like chattering waves breaking on a rocky shore at high tide.

 Writing for people

-These days, Gilchrist lives in the 1700 block of Linden Ave., one of the loveliest enclaves in Bolton Hill, a real hidden treasure.
+These days, Gilchrist lives in the 1700 block of Linden Avenue, one of loveliest enclaves in Bolton Hill, a real hidden treasure.
 Sitting on the steps of the gazebo at the end of his block, the music of the street is playing around him: folks passing by saying hello, birds twittering above the gazebo, kids playing nearby, sirens wailing around the corner.